Origins of the Name Bairstow It is unquestionable that

 Barstow Employment during the Industrial revolution

-family where occupied in the production of felt hats.
+family were occupied in the production of felt hats.
 The most prosperous

 time for